Clayton Waagner: Capture and conviction

 Waagner was captured on December 5, 2001, after a clerk at a Kinko's copy shop in Springdale, Ohio, identified him from a photograph on a wanted poster circulated by members of the United States Marshals Service.
 Waagner had been known to patronize Kinko's stores in the past, and for this reason the Marshals sent a copy to every store in the chain.
 When arrested, he was preparing to fax a bomb threat to a mass list of clinics.
 On April 18, 2002, in Cincinnati, he was convicted of separate firearms and car theft charges.
 For the anthrax letter spree, he received a 53-count indictment, and on December 3, 2003, he was convicted on 51 of the 53 counts, including charges of violating the Freedom of Access to Clinic Entrances Act, threatening the use of weapons of mass destruction, and mailing threatening communications.
 Waagner, already serving over 48 years in prison for other crimes, was sentenced to 19 years in a federal prison.

 Prison

-Waagner is currently serving in FCI Cumberland, a medium-security federal correctional institution in Cumberland Maryland with a projected release in 2042.
+Waagner is currently serving his sentence in FCI Cumberland, a medium-security federal correctional institution in Cumberland Maryland with a projected release in 2042.